 My research focuses on the application of evolutionary ecology to emerging public health and social issues in low income settings.
 This combines qualitative anthropological and quantitative demographic methodologies with theoretical frameworks of evolutionary biology.
 Financially supported by the ESRC, the British Academy and the Leverhulme Trust, recent fieldwork-based research has explored the causes and consequences of population change, parenting and livelihood decisions in rural Africa.
-I am also interested in the biocultural factors which may explain the persistence of 'harmful cultural practices', including FGC, early marriage and inter-partner violence.
+I am also interested in the biocultural factors which may explain the persistence of 'harmful cultural practices', including FGC, early marriage and intimate-partner violence.

 I welcome research proposals, in particular within Human Behavioural Ecology ...